ZephyrCodesStuff/profile/README.md

 Here is a summary of who I am and what I can do:

 ### ✨ General
-I'm an 18 year old boy (*he/him*) who lives in Italy, had way too much spare time during his childhood and used it to learn the most random of things, from balisong flipping to musical composition.
+I'm a 19 year old boy (*he/him*) who lives in Italy, had way too much spare time during his childhood and used it to learn the most random of things, from balisong flipping to musical composition.